Skip to contents

 #> Chain 4: Rejecting initial value:

-#> Chain 4: Gradient evaluated at the initial value is not finite.
+#> Chain 4: Error evaluating the log probability at the initial value.

 #> Chain 4: